Outdoor terraces, brunch, cocktails and more

 10. Beers and bonhomie at the terrace of Beany Green, EC2M 2QS

 Aussie-inspired Beany Green was one of the first foodie names that turned a little corner of Liverpool Street into one of the most exciting and innovative food spots in London.
-From detox boxes, flat whites, Freedom Brewery lagers and brunches, they’ve gone on to open restaurants across London but their welcoming terrace in the heart of Broadgate is still an unmissable stop-off.
+From detox boxes, flat whites, Freedom Brewery lagers and brunches, they’ve gone on to open restaurants across London but their welcoming terrace in the heart of Broadgate is still an unmissable stop-off with heaters for the colder months.

 As they explain (in a lovely way) on their Instagram, “We have tried to remain open as much as possible there to support our regulars who were unable to work from home during lockdown, and to be able to share a beer with them safely and responsibly on our terrace will be very meaningful.
 So come along and grab a cool lager and a taste of Freedom.”
 We’ll see you there!